Olical/web-asset-compiler/README.md

 # Web asset compiler (wac)

-Combines and minifys your CSS, LESS and JavaScript into one JavaScript file.
+Combines and minifies your CSS, LESS and JavaScript into one JavaScript file.

 # Installation